KingCalzone/bigboy/README.md

 # bigboy
- rgh tool i stopped working on since i made the switch to learning c++ and also doing ps4 tools
+ rgh tool i stopped working on since i made the switch to learning c++ and also doing ps4 tools.

-> [!NOTE]
+> [!WARNING]
-> What the tool looks like:
+> The tool **DOES NOT** have a blue bar at the top, this is because of MaterialSkin in the editor.

 ### [Video Of The Tool (CLICK ME)](https://cdn.discordapp.com/attachments/951248942413250653/1263101655033974846/tooool.mp4?ex=66990295&is=6697b115&hm=47cdbdf1286d6ac5ad55708ec7295a36d08637d61f3db0db5a512b77d60dd2de&)